boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

    This section describes three bandwidth management schemes that could be employed in the transport network.
 Many variations are possible, but each example describes the salient points of the corresponding scheme.
-Schemes 2 and 3 use TE, other variations on TE are possible as described in {{?I-D.ietf-teas-rfc3272bis}}.
+Schemes 2 and 3 use TE; other variations on TE are possible as described in {{?I-D.ietf-teas-rfc3272bis}}.

-### Scheme 1: Shortest Path Forwarding
+### Scheme 1: Shortest Path Forwarding (SPF)

    Shortest path forwarding is used according to the IGP metric.
 Given that some slices are likely to have latency SLOs, the IGP metric on